American Religion -- then, now, and in the future

 Part Fifteen: "Messianic Judaism"

-- This old/renewed heresy is taking place among Fundamentalist Christians today.
+- This old/renewed 'Nicolaitan heresy' is gaining popularity, especially among Fundamentalist Christians today.
 These people are not religiously Jewish in their beliefs, nor in some cases doctrinally Christian.
-They exist in a no-man's land between the two religions.
-The vast majority are not Halachically Jews and yet they refer to themselves as Messianic Jews.
+Indeed, they generally know nothing of the Way sect of Yeshua ben Miriam.
+They exist within a no-man's land between the two great religions without a connection to the third.
+The vast majority are not Halachically Jewish, yet refer to themselves as Messianic Jews.
+Rather than restoring the Jewish Way sect as they intend, they often create only more divisions within Christendom.

 Part Sixteen: Das Aufklärung and Haskalah

-- For over a thousand years the Church had been viewed as the bastion of intellectual thought and authority in the West. then came the Age of Enlightenment or Das Aufklärung
+- For over a thousand years, the Church had been viewed as the West's bastion of intellectual thought and authority but then arose the Age of Enlightenment or Das Aufklärung.

 Part Seventeen: More on Das Aufklärung: The Enlightenment: Secular Humanism

-- Christian and Jewish theology and religious piety was systematically being replaced by a materialistic belief in the fundamental goodness of nature.
-Any meaningful belief in God was quickly waning both in concept and in practice.
-Everything was becoming relative.
+- Christian and Jewish theology and religious piety are being systematically replaced by a materialistic belief in the fundamental goodness of nature.
+Any meaningful belief in God is quickly waning in conception and practice.
+During this period, everything was becoming relative.
 Little in religion was accepted as absolute or objectively true.

 Part Eighteen: Romanticism and the First Great Awakening